vesoft-inc/nebula/docs/rfcs/0001-vector_index.md

 # Summary

-Add basic vector similarity search support to NebulaGraph by leveraging Elasticsearch's KNN capabilities and existing ES integration infrastructure.
+Add basic vector similarity search support to NebulaGraph by leveraging Elasticsearch's Brute Force and/or KNN capabilities and existing ES integration infrastructure.

 # Motivation